WillBurland/OpenCL-Ray-Tracer/README.md

 ## Comparison to Legacy-Ray-Tracer

-Note: The following comparison may be out of date and performance may have changed as the project has been updated since this comparison was made, with both new features and performance improvements.
+Note: The following comparison is likely out of date and performance will have changed as the project has been updated since this comparison was made, with both new features and performance improvements.
 An equal test between the two now would not be a good comparison with how much the project has changed since then and was only possible initially as the two codebases were very similar.

 ### Output variables